Advice for getting along with your kids

 • I lift my toddler onto her chair for dinner.
 She freaks out: “I wanted to do it MYSELF!”
 I propose: “Should we have a do-over?”
 She nods, I lift her down, she climbs up herself.

-• Older child yells “I WANTED ICE” after I bring her water.
-Me: “Try that again.
-Politely ask for what you want.”
+• Older child whines “I wanted icccccce!” after I bring her water.
+Me: “Try that again without whining.”

 • Example with older child, another example